 His gaze and his bow and his gesture were all aimed at Morn.

 “There-mop-a-lee,” Angus retorted.
 “Ther-mop-a-lee.
 Get it right Succorso.”The Real Story by Stephen R. Donaldson

 Suddenly, the story had changed, again.
 From those nine sentences, I realized that the real story was yet to be told.
-I plunged into the task of finishing the book like it was the deep-end of a pool.
+I plunged into finishing the book like it was the deep-end of a pool.
 I finished that night, itching for the next book in the series.

 In this short, tightly written, novella Donaldson illustrates what science fiction can look like when you throw away the exposition and speculation about science and focus on characters.
 Ships spin for gravity, space stations are home, mining the belt for ore is a way of life, the gap-drive allows ships to cross vast distances in the blink of an eye.
 These are facts accepted by the characters inhabiting the world.
 Donaldson doesn’t waste ink on how those things became.
 They simply are.